Lufteluke/pi-tin/hardware_build.md

 All parts except the button membranes should be printed in PETG or ABS with 0.2mm or 0.1mm layer height, using either a 0.4mm nozzle with 4 perimeters or 0.6mm nozzle with 3 perimeters.
 If using 3D printed buttons, they should be printed with 0.1mm layer height.
 The button membranes should be printed in 95A durometer TPU with 0.1mm layer height.
 If printing TPU is not possible, a rigid material can be used, but the buttons will be louder and clickier and the rounded nub on the D-pad membrane may have to be trimmed as it is designed to compress slightly when printed in TPU.

 All parts have a flat face and should be printed with this side facing down.
 All parts should be printable without supports on a well-tuned printer, but we recommend printing the case back and display bezel (3DP case version) or rear housing (Altoids tin version) with the "support on build plate only" option to achieve better quality counterbore holes.

+**Important: If using PETG, it is important to dry the filament before printing as these parts have somewhat tight tolerances and stringing or blobbing caused by wet filament can make them unusable.**

 The photos below show all the parts required for each build option, assuming 3D printed buttons.
 If using DS Lite buttons, the TPU button membranes (black) will look different.